Lutheran Church of Honolulu, 1730 Punahou St., Honolulu, HI 96822; ELCA; 808-941-2566

 Sometimes called the Root of Jesse or radix Jesse in Latin, the Jesse Tree is a visual representation of Jesus’ genealogy dating back to Jesse, the father of David.
 The Jesse Tree is found in the writings of Church Fathers, Latin hymns, and in visual arts—especially during the 12th to 16th centuries.

-The Children of LCH present their own version of the Jesse Tree, based on Jesse Tree: Advent Song and Paraliturgies for Children by Denis J. Newman (Chicago: GIA Publications, 2001).
-The presentation is led by Vicki Gorman, with help from all the Sunday School teachers.
+The Children of LCH present their own version of the Jesse Tree, based on Jesse Tree: Advent Song and Paraliturgies for Children by Dennis J. Newman (Chicago: GIA Publications, 2001).
+The presentation was begun by Vicki Gorman and is now led by Teresa McCreary, with help from all the Sunday School teachers.

 (Click on any of the symbols on the Jesse Tree to go to the entry on the Study Guide.)